snower/slock/README.md

 0x02 when_locked_update_lock Update lock information when locked 0x08 concurrent_check The timeout error is returned if the lock count is exceeded without adding a lock when the timeout time is 0.
 0x10 lock_tree_lock is number lock
+0x20 This operation contains data.
+If the execution is successful, the data operation will be performed.
 ```

 #### UnLock Command FLAG